 Managers have to make difficult choices about the cost of information (especially given the high cost of genotyping and genetic research), the possibility of adaptive management, and the risks of action versus the risks of inaction.
 Where possible, it may be worth treating hatchery implementation as an experiment.
 If loss of genetic variability is considered an important concern for a prospective hatchery program, constructing a cladogram from genetic analysis of the subpopulations is likely to be beneficial.
-Establishing a baseline of genetic diversity prior to starting hatchery operations is vital, then managers can take annual samples of, e.g. microsatellite data, assess changes in genetic variation, and modify the hatchery program to see how much it impacts genetic structure in the population over time.
-This way, changes in genetic diversity can be used to learn how to manage the hatchery to reduce risk.
-Importantly, changes in genetic variability and genetic structure should be empirically measured for both the steelhead and rainbow trout populations to minimize unintended consequences on the residual population.
+For example, there appears to be at least four sub-populations of IFRS (i.e., Spius Creek, Nicola River, Bonaparte River, and Deadman River), each of which may differ in its threat status and ability to be positively supplemented by hatcheries.
+Establishing a baseline of genetic diversity and genetic differences between subpopulations prior to starting hatchery operations is vital, then managers can take annual samples of, e.g. microsatellite data, assess changes in genetic variation, and modify the hatchery program to see how much it impacts genetic structure in the population over time.
+This way, changes in genetic diversity can be used to learn how to manage the hatchery to reduce risk to each subpopulation.
+Importantly, changes in genetic variability and genetic structure should be empirically measured for both the steelhead and rainbow trout subpopulations to minimize unintended consequences on the residual population.